 - Second, the pristine surroundings create an illusion of wild Alaska, untouched and unseen.
 Yet so alluring and enticing… Therefore, I highly recommend that you visit the Alaska Wildlife Conservation Center and spend at least an hour here.

-- Third, the center uses wide range of educational programs, tours, field trips, and free lessons to raise awareness about the Alaska’s wildlife.
-Furthermore, it explains how to preserve the unique inhabitants.
+- Third, the center uses a wide range of educational programs, tours, field trips, and free lessons to raise awareness about Alaska’s wildlife.
+Furthermore, it explains how to preserve its unique inhabitants.

 In fact, the animals in the sanctuary are somewhat lucky to live in these large natural habitats.
 Although fences separate different types of the animals, there is still enough space for all of them to roam and thrive.

 Most of the animals at the Alaska Wildlife Conservation Center are orphaned or injured.
-In fact, the majority of them were found and sent to the sanctuary as babies who, abandoned by their mothers, couldn’t survive on their own.
+The majority of them were found and sent to the sanctuary as babies who, abandoned by their mothers, couldn’t survive on their own.

 Interestingly, these animals are not just individual species of a particular animal family.
 They are members of a big animal-human family with their individual names that have meanings and stories behind them.
 So, for the most parts, the sanctuary’s four-legged and feathered friends are named after people that assisted in rescuing and transporting them to the center.
 Several animals bear the names of the places where they were first found.